axew3/phpbb-display-only-first-post/w3all/displayonlyfirstpost/README.md

 Go to "ACP" > "Customise" > "Extensions" and enable the "Display Only First Post" extension.

-Set Groups, Forums IDS and Costom Content options into related extension ACP settings page.
+Set Groups, Forums IDS and Custom Content options into related extension ACP settings page.

 ## License